Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 - More

-After a delicious breakfast at your accommodation, you'll travel east across lava plains and enjoy views of the Vatnajokull glacier, one of Europe's most giant ice caps.
-It's a beautiful journey along the South Coast to reach the Vatnajokull National Park and the glacier lagoon.
+After a delicious breakfast at your accommodation, you’ll travel east across lava plains and enjoy views of the Vatnajokull glacier, one of Europe’s most giant ice caps.
+This picturesque drive along the South Coast will take you to Vatnajokull National Park and the glacier lagoon, offering breathtaking views along the way.

-The Jokulsarlon glacier lagoon is Iceland's deepest lake — but that's not what makes it so special.
-Hundreds of icebergs float in its waters, some towering meters above the surface in gleaming white and electric blue.
-It's a stunning view, made even more special in winter by the presence of seals swimming and playing in the waters.
+The Jokulsarlon glacier lagoon is Iceland’s deepest lake — but its true magic lies in the hundreds of icebergs that float in its waters, some towering meters above the surface in dazzling white and vibrant blue hues.
+The winter season adds an extra layer of beauty, as seals often swim and play in the lagoon's chilly waters, providing a captivating sight.

 You might think this must be the end of a fantastic day, but the fun is only just starting.
 You’ll now board a Super Jeep and drive up onto a glacier for a tour of a sapphire ice cave.
 Your guide will give you the necessary safety gear, and you’ll make your way over the ice to descend into a mesmerizing frozen cavern.